 “On November 26, I was riding with Bundy in Jacksonville, Florida, and he eased the car to the side of the road because the space shuttle was about to take off.
 We got out and leaned on the hood of the rental car.
 Low and behold a bright flashing light rocketed through the sky, and we watched it until it disappeared.
 Most wrestlers forget there’s a real world out there, and it was really cool that Bundy found this way to remind me.”

-We here at Pro Wrestling Stories offer our condolences to the Pallies family during this difficult time.
+We here at Pro Wrestling Stories offer our condolences to the Pallies family.

 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us to continue to bring you quality content!